The good conversationalist.

 Everyday Conversation: The Basics

-Being good at everyday conversation means talking and listening equally—sharing your own ideas while showing genuine interest in the other person.
-Think of it like a game of catch: the goal is to keep the conversation going smoothly.
+Being great at everyday conversation is simply a matter of talking and listening in turns—sharing your own ideas while showing genuine interest in the other.
+It's catch: the goal is to keep the momentum going.

 Key Habits of a Good Conversationalist

-Listen actively.
-Many people are so focused on what they’ll say next that they don’t really hear what the other person is saying.
-Avoid that by really paying attention.
+Listen attentively.
+Many people are so busy thinking about what they're going to say when it comes their turn that they really do not hear what the other is saying.
+Avoid being one of them by actually listening.

 Tips for Better Listening